 It was observed that the collaboration scheme seem to have an impact on the research quality at the University to serve the societal needs.
-It also has a potential to enhance the statistics education and research itself.
+It has a potential to enhance the statistics education and research and hence strengthening the graduate programs.
 The department has a plan to strengthen the center and its services through follow-up trainings of the statistician collaborators and expand the service delivery to other campuses of the University.

-Recommendation: Increase flow of client researchers by promoting the available services to them.
-Extend the service to meet demands of researchers outside university.
-Share experiences with other labs under LISA 2020 networks.
-Share experiences with other universities in the country.
-Other universities would adopt the LISA 2020 model.
+Recommendation: We would increase flow of client researchers by promoting the available collaboration services, extend the service to meet demands of researchers outside the University, share experiences with other labs under the LISA 2020 network, and share our experience with other universities in the country.
+Any university having graduate programs of statistics would adopt the LISA 2020 model.

-9. Acknowledgements
+Acknowledgements

-The author would like to express gratitude to Prof Eric Vance of Department of Statistics, Virginia Tech, for his contribution and encouragement while writing the paper.
+The author would like to express gratitude to Prof Eric Vance, Department of Statistics, Virginia Tech, for his advises and encouragement while writing this paper.